Ghosting Identity Theft: How To Protect Your Dearly Departed

 How does ghosting identity theft occur?

-In today’s digital age, criminals search obituary sites, such as legacy.com or tributes.com, for the information they need.
+In today's digital age, criminals search obituary sites, such as legacy.com or tributes.com, for the information they need.
 They also steal death certificates or search genealogy sites to conduct their activities.
-In addition, they use websites like findagrave.com to search for cemeteries and individual headstones and learn more information on the deceased.
+In addition, they use websites like findagrave.com to search for cemeteries and individual headstones and gather more information on the deceased.

 How to address the impacts of ghosting identity theft